The Inlet Grove baseball team is back on base with a new coach, Dontavious Jones, ready for a fresh start after over two decades of absence.

 Coach Jones said he wanted to restart the team because “baseball hasn’t been here in 25 years.
 So you know, they wanted to start a new program and build off that.”

-“Starting the team has been challenging,” said Coach Jones, “since baseball hasn’t been active in 25 years, and that a lot of the things that we would need to start a baseball program, we don’t know.”
+“Starting the team has been challenging,” said Coach Jones, “since baseball hasn’t been active in 25 years, and a lot of the things that we would need to start a baseball program, we don’t know.”

 Seth Campbell, team captain and catcher, said he joined the team because, “I played when I was younger and I wanted to play again.”